 Visiting museums is a wonderful way to expand your consciousness.
 Art engages us a deep level of consciousness that can both challenge and enthrall us.
 If you are in the Boston area there is a wonderful show that shows the history of gender through the lens of fashion.
 Very informative for all therapists.

 We will also offer resources for psychotherapists who want to start or develop a psychotherapy practice whether it be in a solo practice, group practice or institutional practice.
+For more information visit The Practice Institute (TPI) to find out more about building and maintaining your practice

 We invite you to send picture of your office and tell us about how you decided to design it the way you have and what it is like to work in your setting.